-The accommodation was pretty basic, which is what we wanted, it was more like a hostel than a Bed & Breakfast, and the only fault I could find was that there was nowhere to cook or even re-heat food, however, the rooms were clean and functional, we had our own private bathroom, and the view was lovely.
+The accommodation was pretty basic, which is what we wanted for the night of our visit to Iceland day two, it was more like a hostel than a Bed & Breakfast, and the only fault I could find was that there was nowhere to cook or even heat food, however, the rooms were clean and functional, we had our own private bathroom, and the view was lovely.

 The Edinborg also has several chalet-type cabins, which you can see above, which are also available for rent.

 If breakfast is required it is an additional $15 Canadian, and is available at Anna's Hotel and Restaurant nearby.

 As I fell asleep after our Visit to Iceland Day Two, I looked forward the to the following day and the adventures ahead of us.

 In the morning I lay in bed and watched seagulls wheeling and swooping up the side of a volcano ... what a wonderful way to start the day!

 My daughter, Becky, climbed the path to the top of the cliff where the water cascades over the edge, but I preferred to find a nice place to sit and enjoy the view of the falls, and wait for her to come down!

 Skógafoss from the top